 The term buddhi denotes intellect, whose basic property it to seek the origins or foundations.
 For example, if you are given a book, the mind comprehends the sentences, but the intellect asks: What are the key ideas here?
 If you study mathematics, then the mind understands the various theorems, and the intellect asks: What are the key axioms or assumptions?
 When you study physics, the mind describes the various experiments and data, and the intellect asks: What is the basic law of nature here?

 The meaning of buddhi-yukta is being aware of the origin.
 The space of material sounds is produced from an original sound which lies in the center of the material element called Ether.
 This sound is the sound of silence.
 Yes, silence is also a sound, although it is neither loud nor soft, neither shrill nor dull.
 To perfectly work in the material world one must know that all sound is produced from silence, and therefore silence is the original sound.
 We must understand that for every information there is a carrier and a modulation; the carrier is the wave on which a modification is added.
-That carrier signifies the soundless sound because on the modifications on that soundlessness produce all sounds.
+That carrier signifies the soundless sound because the modifications on that soundlessness produce all sounds.

 Therefore, buddhi-yukta means hearing the original sound, feeling the original touch, seeing the original form, perceiving the original taste, and experiencing the original smell.
 You don’t have to leave your work, go to a forest, or renounce your family.
-If you have the understanding that everything we experience is built on an original property, then just seeking that property itself constitutes the detachment from a variety of illusory properties because we can see that only that original property is real, while the other modifications of the original property are temporary.
+If you have the understanding that everything we experience is built on an original property, then just seeking that property (within the ordinary experiences) itself constitutes the detachment from a variety of illusory properties because we can see that only that original property is real, while the other modifications of the original property are temporary.
 Thus, you can find the eternal and unchanging reality even in the changing world of sensations and objects.
 Going to the center, in this case, means that even my gross senses can hear the original sound, feel the original touch, etc. Unlike in aśtanga-yoga where we go to center using the mind, intellect, ego, and mahattattva, in karma-yoga, we can go to the center using even the gross material senses, the tanmātra, and the sense-objects.

 The Jñāna-Yoga System